-Rooms: There are 4 suites, 2 on the lower deck (deluxe master suites of 32 square metres and a terrace of 30 square metres) and 2 on the main deck (master suites of 24 square metres and a terrace of 32 square metres).
+Rooms: There are 4 suites, 2 on the upper deck (master suites of 32 square metres and a terrace of 30 square metres) and 2 on the main deck (deluxe master suites of 34 square metres and a terrace of 32 square metres).
 All have private bathrooms with hot and cold running water, shower, basin and flush toilet.
 Toiletries and a hair dryer are supplied.
 There is a lounge area off the bedroom with a mini-fridge, safe and internal communication system.
 Suites are air conditioned and have picture windows.
 Each suite has a large private terrace with sun loungers and binoculars are provided to aid wildlife viewing.
-The 2 lower deck deluxe master suites have plunge pools.
+Deluxe master suites have plunge pools.
 Suites are serviced 3 times a day.
 Private meals can be served in your suite.
 The maximum passenger capacity is 12, as each of the suites can accommodate a 3rd person on a futon bed.

 Activities: Exploring the rainforest in motor launches and on foot with expert naturalist guides, kayaking in smaller waterways, paddle boarding, swimming in the river, canopy walking on suspended bridges in the rainforest, visiting a local market and the Rescue and Rehabilitation Centre of Sea Mammals.
 Pre-breakfast bird watching excursions are available.
 There are usually 2 activities per day, all of which are optional.